Transport Subsidies and Job Matchmaking in South Africa

 Contexto de la evaluación

-This evaluation takes place in South Africa, where 25 percent of adults and out-of-school youth do not have a job.
-During the Apartheid regime in South Africa from the 1940s to the1990s, a substantial portion of the black South African population lived in homelands—self-governing states with very poor infrastructure located far from centers of business and industry.
-Today, residents of these areas still face high transportation costs when travelling between where they live and where jobs are located.
-Job seekers spend on average 105.75 South African Rand (US$13.6) each week travelling to search for work.
+Residents in Gauteng face high transportation costs when traveling between where they live and where jobs are located.
+Job seekers spend on average ZAR 105.75 (US$12.48 in 2009) each week traveling to search for work.
 This is equivalent to 25 percent of the weekly salary for a full-time employee earning the minimum wage.
 Such high costs may discourage people from actively searching for jobs, contributing to higher unemployment.

 Jaxons | Shutterstock.com